tguild/vehicle_signal_specification/README.md

 for released versions and `X.Y-dev` for ongoing work in master-branch towards version `X.Y`.

-Version is also visible in the [Vehicle.vspec](spec/Vehicle/Vehicle.vspec) file where `VersionVSS.Label` typically is `dev` for ongoing work in master-branch and an empty string for released versions.
+Version is also visible in the [Vehicle.vspec](spec/Vehicle/Vehicle.vspec) file where `VersionVSS.Label` typically is `-dev` for ongoing work in master-branch and an empty string for released versions.

 Versions are tagged in the form `vX.Y(.Z)` and the same syntax is used as names for VSS releases.
 VSS-tools is tagged but not released.